 To those seeking in-depth instruction on methodological aspects, the ATLAS.ti Training Center offers a full complement of dedicated ATLAS.ti training events worldwide, both through online courses and face-to-face seminars in nearly all parts of the world.
-Visit the Training Center at https://training.atlasti.com.
+For more information visit the ATLAS.ti Academy.